Merge XLSX Files Online (Excel 2007 and later)

 How To Merge

 Add your files, pick a merge mode, and download one combined spreadsheet in XLSX or CSV.
+The whole process runs in your browser — no upload, no install, no Excel required.

 Merge Modes